phaubertin/twitter-goodbotbot/README.md

 A periodic
 [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html)
-rule calls the Lambda function to poll for new tweets by the target account every two minutes.
+rule calls the Lambda function to poll for new tweets by the target account every minute.
 If a new tweet is detected, the Lambda function starts a new execution of a [Step Functions](https://aws.amazon.com/step-functions/) state machine.
 That state machine calls the Lambda function again with the tweet ID as argument to have it reply to the new tweet.